A doctor explains why it seems your pills get stuck in your esophagus.

 Sometimes you may be convinced beyond doubt that the pills you just swallowed are sitting in your esophagus, not moving, just stuck there.

-Sensation of Pill Stuck in Esophagus Has Multiple Possible Causes
+Sensation of Pill Stuck in the Esophagus Has Multiple Possible Causes

-Dr. Alashari first explains, “While eating, food does not actually slide down the esophagus after swallowing.
-The esophagus undergoes peristalsis, which are coordinated contractions to help propel the food toward the stomach.”
+Dr. Alashari continues, The esophagus undergoes peristalsis, which are coordinated contractions to help propel the food toward the stomach.”

 Dr. Alashari continues, “If, however, the peristaltic wave does not clear the esophagus of food particles, then another peristaltic wave will be initiated.
 This can cause the sensation of food getting stuck.

 “Certain pills can cause esophagitis and pain with swallowing.
 These include certain antibiotics (tetracycline, doxycycline and clindamycin), aspirin and other anti-inflammatory medications, and bisphosphonates.

 “This is especially true in those who swallow the pills without sufficient fluid ingested.

 “The damage caused can lead to a fibrotic reaction during the healing process, leading to stricture formation.”

 An esophageal stricture is when that area is narrowed, constricted or restricted, impeding passage of food or pills.

 Dr. Alashari continues, “Swallowing pills can cause the sensation of it getting stuck.
 This is particularly true if there is a stricture present.